jra333/rba_claims_roi/README.md

-# RBA Claims Testing (EDA & Modeling)
+# RBA Claims (EDA & Modeling)

 This notebook provides an extensive framework to perform exploratory data analysis (EDA) and modeling on claims data.
+The analysis and modeling aims to find the statistical significance of various marketing metrics to insuarance claims (sales).
+Given the nuanced sector in which this analysis was performed on the results varied and warrant further exploration -- with search based spending showing more "correlation."
+The amount of unknowns outweighed the amount of data available to attribute a large portion of market spends to actual claims.

 ## Overview